bhuvanajanga/Myportofolio/README.md

 # Myportofolio
-This is my portfolio which showcase my interest in web development,software development.I am earger to start my career in this fields.
+This is  small myportfolio which showcase my interest in web development,software development.I am earger to start my career in this fields.